davidagler/howtowritephilosophy/lessons/fluff.md

 Consider the following sentence:

-- "Tek is *turned a blind eye to* Liz."
+- "Tek *turned a blind eye to* Liz."
-- "Tek is *turned a deaf ear to* Liz."
+- "Tek *turned a deaf ear to* Liz."

 If we mean to say that Tek intentionally disregarded Liz, we can rewrite this sentence by substituting a single word for the highlighted phrase: